Idmission-LLC/SDK2Sample/README.md

 5) Run `pod install` to install the dependencies.

 6) As per requirement download the framework zip file which is mentioned in [SDK Flavours Download Links](#SDK-Flavours-Download-Links) section.
-On downloading the zip file, unzip it & you will be able to see respective frameworks files in unzipped folder.
+On downloading the zip file, unzip it & you will be able to see respective xcframeworks files in unzipped folder.

 - **IDentitySDK** : To integrate IDentitySDK drag & drop following files in your project.
-    - `IDentitySDK_Swift.framework`
+    - `IDentitySDK_Swift.xcframework`
-    - `IDCapture_Swift.framework`
+    - `IDCapture_Swift.xcframework`
-    - `SelfieCapture_Swift.framework`
+    - `SelfieCapture_Swift.xcframework`

 - **IDentityMediumSDK** : To integrate IDentityMediumSDK drag & drop following files in your project.
-    - `IDentityMediumSDK.framework`
+    - `IDentityMediumSDK.xcframework`
-    - `IDCaptureMedium.framework`
+    - `IDCaptureMedium.xcframework`
-    - `SelfieCaptureMedium.framework`
+    - `SelfieCaptureMedium.xcframework`

 - **IDentityLiteSDK** : To integrate IDentityLiteSDK drag & drop following files in your project.
-    - `IDentityLiteSDK.framework`
+    - `IDentityLiteSDK.xcframework`
-    - `IDCaptureLite.framework`
+    - `IDCaptureLite.xcframework`
-    - `SelfieCaptureLite.framework`
+    - `SelfieCaptureLite.xcframework`

 7) Once added respective frameworks in your project, make sure to make it all as a `Embed & Sign` in **YourTarget -> General -> Frameworks, Libraries & and Embeded Content**.